ovh/docs/pages/web_cloud/email_and_collaborative_solutions/mx_plan/email_generalities/guide.en-ie.md

 #### Using your email accounts

 Once you have created your email addresses, you can start using them straight away.
-You can do this using Outlook Web App (OWA) webmail, or you can use any software you want.
+You can do this using Outlook Web Access (OWA) webmail, or you can use any software you want.

-##### **1. Using Outlook Web App (OWA) webmail**
+##### **1. Using Outlook Web Access (OWA) webmail**

 Go to the [Webmail login](https://www.ovh.ie/mail/) page, then enter the email address and password.
 Then click the `Login`{.action} button.

 When you first log in to the webmail interface, you are prompted to set the interface language and your time zone.
 Your inbox will then appear.
-To find out how to use your email address via the OWA webmail interface, please refer to our [Outlook Web App user guide](/pages/web_cloud/email_and_collaborative_solutions/using_the_outlook_web_app_webmail/email_owa).
+To find out how to use your email address via the OWA webmail interface, please refer to our [Outlook Web Access user guide](/pages/web_cloud/email_and_collaborative_solutions/using_the_outlook_web_app_webmail/email_owa).

 ![email](images/mxplan-starter-new-step4.png){.thumbnail}